What is the best treatment option for Feline Hyperthyroidism?

 - There is no risk for other pets.
 Your cat can share the litter box with other cats, can play, and sleep with other pets as usual.

-For this two week period the litter must either be flushed daily or stored.
+For this two week period the litter must either be scooped daily and stored.

 - Wash your hands carefully after handling your cat; litterpan and food dishes.

 - Do not allow children or pregnant women to have contact with your cat.

 - To minimize your lifetime cumulative exposure, we advise you against sleeping with your cat.